Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 ### Get R to make good use of the database

-If you aren’t that familiar with writing SQL code, then writing more advanced SQL queries can seem more daunting.
-The temptation then becomes to load all the data into R where you can perform all data manipulation in a language you’re more familiar with.
+If you aren't that familiar with writing SQL code, then writing more advanced SQL queries can seem more daunting.
+The temptation then becomes to load all the data into R where you can perform all data manipulation in a language you're more familiar with.
 But this may not be necessary.

 The [{dbplyr}](https://dbplyr.tidyverse.org/) package allows you to create SQL queries by writing the [{dplyr}](https://dplyr.tidyverse.org/) methods you would normally use to perform data manipulation.
 To use {dbplyr}: